dianasulyma/dianasulyma/README.md

 ### 👋 Hi, I’m Diana

-I’m a **Master’s student in Data Science with background in criminology and psychology.
+I’m a master’s student in Data Science with background in criminology and psychology.
 My current research focuses on **quantifying AI trustworthiness**.

 Recently, I implemented **parameter-efficient fine-tuning (PEFT)** on a large language model trained for **medical expertise** — available on Hugging Face:
 [DoctorGPT-FineTuned](https://huggingface.co/Deanna/doctorgpt-ft)